 2) When to Use Hyperfocal Distance

 Not all photographs require that you focus your lens at its hyperfocal distance.
 Consider, for example, an overlook of a distant mountain.
-If you are standing on the top of the overlook and there are no objects in your foreground, it would be silly to focus at the hyperfocal distance, since your nearest object is at infinity.
-Instead, you should focus on the distant mountains!
-And your aperture does not really matter either – since the closest object is so far away, you could shoot wide open if you wanted to (probably not a very good idea, since most lenses don’t resolve details very well at wide apertures, particularly towards the edges of the frame.
-Ideally, you want to stop down the lens aperture to its “sweet spot”, where it optically performs the best).
-Hyperfocal distance is only useful when objects that are both close and far away from your lens need to be sharp.
-Since you are actually focusing between these objects, neither is perfectly sharp; they are both simply close enough, or as we photographers often say “acceptably sharp”.
-So keep this in mind – when you don’t have a nearby object in the scene, you can completely ignore hyperfocal distance concerns.
+If you are standing on the top of the overlook and there are no objects in your foreground, it would be silly to try and calculate the hyperfocal distance, since your nearest object is effectively at infinity.
+Just focus on the distant mountains!
+And your aperture does not really matter either – since the closest object is so far away, you could shoot wide open if you wanted to (probably not a very good idea, since most lenses aren’t as sharp at wide apertures, but this is just in theory).
+Hyperfocal distance is only important to calculate when you have objects both close and far away from your lens that need to be sharp.
+Since you are actually focusing between these objects, neither is “perfectly” sharp; they are both simply close enough, or “acceptably sharp.”

 Likewise, even hyperfocal distance won’t come to the rescue if you have objects that are too close to your lens.
-For example, it is impossible for a distant object to be sharp at the same time as an object that is only a few inches away from your lens (unless you shoot with specialized equipment, like perspective control / tilt-shift lens, lens attached to bellows, etc).
+For example, it is impossible for a distant object to be sharp at the same time as an object that is only a few inches away from your lens (unless you shoot with specialized equipment, like perspective control / tilt-shift lens, lens attached to bellows, and so on).
 Instead, you have two options: you can use focus stacking (taking several photos at different focusing distances, then blending them together in post-processing), or you can move your camera farther away from the closest object.
-The latter is often the more preferred option, because focus stacking is not a simple technique and has its own drawbacks and limitations.
-When a foreground element is too close, changing focus from close focus to infinity can drastically alter framing (since many lenses change field of view when their focusing distance is moved significantly), which can be problematic to deal with in post-processing.
-Thus, if it doesn’t hurt your composition, the best method is to simply move your camera further away from the nearest foreground element.
-That way, you can still capture the entire scene in a single photo, without having to deal with diffraction and other problems.
-In other cases though, when you need both foreground and background objects to be simultaneously sharp, hyperfocal distance is the best method to achieve sharpness across the frame – it ensures that you are getting the maximum possible depth of field from a scene, which translates to an evenly sharp photograph.
+The latter is often preferable, because focus stacking is not a simple technique, and it has its own drawbacks and limitations.

 3) Advanced Background Information

-In reality, the formula that provides a lens’s hyperfocal distance is as follows:
+In reality, the formula that provides a lens’s hyperfocal distance (according to interpretation #1) is as follows:

-Typically, you don’t need to use such formulae to take photographs; if you are looking for specific numbers, you should use an app or chart that already has been created.
-However, if you are interested in the optical science behind hyperfocal distance, they can be a valuable way to visualize your settings.
+Typically, you don’t need to use such a formula to take photographs; instead, you can look at an app or chart that already calculates this.
+However, if you are interested in the optical science behind hyperfocal distance, it can be a valuable way to visualize your settings.

 4) Using a Hyperfocal Distance Chart